markdomkan/in-memory-bus/README.md

 This code is provided as-is with no warranty.
 Feel free to use it in your projects.
 Modify and redistribute as you see fit.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.

----

-This `README.md` provides a comprehensive guide on how to use the `InMemoryBus` class, including installation, usage examples, and a detailed API reference.